Cervical bone spurs

 Severe issues arise when cervical bone spurs grow to the point that they compress nerves or other bones.
 This can result in a number of serious symptoms, including:

 - Radiating pain in the shoulders, arms and fingers

 - Weakness in the extremities

 - Restricted movement

-If you’ve noticed any of the above symptoms and are wondering if lumbar, thoracic, or cervical bone spurs might be to blame, contact your physician.
+If you’ve experienced any of the above symptoms and are wondering if cervical bone spurs might be to blame, contact your physician.
 If an X-ray or other scan determines that bone spurs are the cause of the pain or other issues you are experiencing, there are a number of bone spur treatment options available.
-Some are as simple as rest or certain exercise regimens.
-Others are more involved, such as medications – including anti-inflammatories, muscle relaxers, and pain relievers – cortisone injections, physical therapy, and even bone spur surgery.
+Some are as simple as rest or certain exercise plans.
+Others are more involved, such as medication, epidural steroid injections, physical therapy and bone spur surgery.

-Unfortunately, many of the traditional surgical options for treating lumbar, thoracic, or cervical bone spurs are invasive treatments that can leave you facing a long, often painful recovery process.
-However, with the innovative, minimally invasive procedures offered by Laser Spine Institute, you can experience relief from the effects of bone spurs quickly, with a much shorter recuperation period and lesser chance of infection than some other treatment options.
-For a complimentary MRI or CT scan review, and to learn more about our state-of-the-art procedures and surgical centers, contact us today.
+Many of the traditional surgical options for treating lumbar, thoracic or cervical bone spurs are invasive treatments that can leave you facing a long, often painful, recovery process.
+However, with the state-of-the-art minimally invasive spine surgery offered by Laser Spine Institute, you can experience relief from the effects of bone spurs with a much shorter recuperation period^ and less risk of complication than some other treatment options.
+To learn more about our state-of-the-art procedures and surgery centers, contact us today.